-How to Give Away a Free Ebook (and Get More Subscribers) with WordPress
+How to Give Away a Free Ebook (and Get More Subscribers)

 If you like ebooks, you can get a boatload of them by signing up for newsletters.
 That’s because offering a free ebook download as an incentive for signing up for a mailing list is a time-tested strategy to (hopefully) boost mailing list opt-in rates.